Reading time: 9 min.

 While hair texture is affected to a lesser extent, this also suggests hair that’s washed more often is less brittle (although hair smoothness is associated with less frequent washing).

 Lower shampoo wash frequency may also lead to conditions like dandruff [2].
-It can also lead to seborrheic dermatitis, particularly in those with Black hair types.
+It can also lead to seborrheic dermatitis, particularly in those with Afro hair.

 How often should you wash your hair?